thescientist13/HP_Stuff/src/content/docs/FanFiction/Harry_Potter_-_Nephilim/backstory/The_Dwarfs.md

-+++
+---
-title = "Backstory - The Dwarfs"
+title: "Backstory: The Dwarfs"
-weight = 32
+tableOfContents: false
-author = "Luke Schierer"
+author: "Luke Schierer"
-+++
+---

-The Nephilim unknowingly locked in the underground refuge during [The Flood]({{< relref "The_Flood" >}}) did not immediately become dwarfs.
+The Nephilim unknowingly locked in the underground refuge during [the Flood] did not immediately become dwarfs.
 Rather, this was a gradual process as the few clans intermarried and their isolated lifestyle gradually turned in on itself.
 As a people, they became very very greedy, consumed, in fact, with avarice.
 They learned much of the use of their power to work metal and gems in wondrous ways, such that when they *did* rediscover the surface, they would quickly develop a well deserved reputation as craftsmen without peer.

 At some point in the distant past, not long after their re-introduction to the surface, the dwarfish people split along clan lines, and some left their homes